ButKor/c8y-measurement-batchcollector/README.md

 Note that the chunks seems ~ equally distributed.
 This is due to the device sending data in a fairly constant frequency.

-Output using a chunk size o 1000 on a measurement collection of 11.223 Measurements:
+Output using a chunk size of 1,000 on a measurement collection of 11,223 Measurements:

 ```
 *** Measurement Chunk result set ***